LTTLabsOSS/markbench-tests/msikombuster/README.md

 ![Alt text](msi_kombustor.png)

-This harness takes in the **Stess Test** and **Resolution** as command line arguments and then executes.
+This harness takes in the **Test** and **Resolution** as command line arguments and then executes.
 If started in benchmark mode the score will be recorded.
 If not in Benchmark mode MSI Kombustor will run until manually exited.

+The test script utilizes the `-width`, `-height`, `-benchmark`, `-<test_name>` and `-logfile_in_app_folder` cli options.
+See the `msi-kombustor-technical-guide.pdf` included with the MSI Kombustor installation for a full list of supported options.

 ## Prerequisites